 An academic member of the prestigious Italian Mountain Writers Group (GISM), an Academy of Mountain Art and Culture, Alberto has a huge following both on- and offline thanks to his conferences, seminars, workshops and masterclasses.
 He founded the “Bianco&Nero Montagna” (Black-and-White Mountain) photography school in Madonna di Campiglio, in the Dolomites, in 2016.
 This was the first Italian school of photography to focus on black-and-white mountain/landscape photography.
 Alberto’s photographs feature in private collections both in Italy and overseas, and he has exhibited with solo and group shows in illustrious museums and galleries as well as photography venues in Italy and abroad.

 Alberto’s second book “La montagna in chiaroscuro.
 Piccolo saggio sul fotografare tra cime e sentieri” (The Mountain in Chiaroscuro: a short essay about mountain photography), was published by Ediciclo Editore in May 2017 and has remained for long time on Amazon’s bestseller list in the “travel/mountain” section.
-His third book, “Non Solo Sassi – La mia fotografia raccontata” (Not Just Rocks – the stories behind my photographs) is due for release summer 2020.
+His third book, “Non Solo Sassi – La mia fotografia raccontata” (Not Just Rocks – the stories behind my photographs) is due for release end of 2020.

 After many years of shooting medium/large format analog cameras, which he still uses today for special projects, Alberto became an Official Sigma Ambassador in 2016.
-A member of TAU Visual, the Italian Association of Professional Photographers, Alberto Bregani divides his time between Milan, Madonna di Campiglio and Paris, where he has been living since the end of 2018.
+A member of TAU Visual, the Italian Association of Professional Photographers, Alberto Bregani divides his time between Milan, Madonna di Campiglio and Paris, where he has been living since mid 2019.

 Maurizio Rebuzzini, one of Italy’s most important and esteemed photography critics and historians, said